Vesna (Russia): Repressions against Vesna

 In May, supporters of Vesna created a petition in support of the defendants in the case; at the beginning of June 2022, about 6,500 people signed it.
 In the same month, the Committee to Protect Journalists recognized the defendants in the criminal case of Vesna, who work for Skat media, as persecuted by media workers.

+In December 2022, Russian authorities designated Vesna an extremist organisation.
+Six former members were arrested in June 2023 in a case concerning posts on the movement's social media accounts, including announcements of anti-war and anti-mobilisation protests.
+On 8 April 2026, the Saint Petersburg City Court sentenced the six to prison terms ranging from six years and two months to twelve years.
+Memorial recognised them as political prisoners.

 Reactions

 In February 2013, when the movement was announced, Alexander Kobrinsky, deputy of the Legislative Assembly of Saint Petersburg from the Yabloko party, criticized it.
 The deputy called the participants in the movement "Veshnyaks", drawing an analogy with "a mill that operates only during the spring flood of waters", and with "the corpses of drowned people who floated up by spring".

 Vesna received the most significant media coverage due to the organization and holding of protests on the territory of the Russia.
 According to Bogdan Litvin, one of the movement's coordinators, "theater" has always been preferred to single pickets, banners and rallies in the movement.
 He says that his "political teachers" at Yabloko told him: "10 people will see the picket, and if they write about the action, then 10,000 people".